marmelab/solid-admin/README.md

 ![Data provider architecture](https://marmelab.com/react-admin/img/data-provider.png)

-See the [Data Providers documentation](https://marmelab.com/react-admin/DataProviders.html) for details.
+See the react-admin [Data Providers documentation](https://marmelab.com/react-admin/DataProviders.html) for details.

 ## Batteries Included But Removable

-Solid-admin is designed as a library of loosely coupled React components and hooks exposing reusable controller logic.
-It is very easy to replace any part of react-admin with your own, e.g. to use a custom datagrid, GraphQL instead of REST, or Bootstrap instead of Material Design.
+Solid-admin is designed as a library of loosely coupled Solid components and hooks exposing reusable controller logic.
+It is very easy to replace any part of solid-admin with your own, e.g. to use a custom datagrid, GraphQL instead of REST, or Bootstrap instead of Material Design.